 Everett Bankruptcy Attorneys and Bankruptcy Protection expert lawyers since 2003.
 Serving clients throughout Washington State.

 Skelton Law Firm has been helping clients with bankruptcy law and estate planning since 2003.
 Founded by Susan Skelton, attorney at law, the team members at Skelton Law have a passion for helping people in difficult financial times.
 As Susan’s clients like to describe her, Susan Skelton is: “A Lawyer you can talk to.”

 Our dedicated professionals are here to help you with your bankruptcy and estate planning needs.
 The Skelton family has worked with many individuals struggling financially, and make it a mission to give back to their community.

-We specialize in Bankruptcy Law, Estate Planning, Trusts, Wills and Power of Attorney.
+We specialize in Bankruptcy Law, Estate Planning, Trusts, Wills, Probate and Power of Attorney.
 Many times, these are interrelated areas of practice, as life is often full of complex situations that all have legal ramifications.

 Wills, Trusts, Power of Attorney and your overall strategy for leaving a healthy financial legacy are critical when it comes to planning for your future.
 Using a great Everett Estate Planning Attorney makes sure you are setting yourself up for success.